jordanwink201/bluecats-ios-sdk-rc/README.md

 bluecats-ios-sdk-rc contains the BlueCatsSDK framework and static library.
 You must specify `libBlueCatsSDK` in your Podfile to use the static library.

 Which one should I use?
-While using the framework is generally recommended, if developing for iOS7 devices use the static library.
-Use the framework if developing apps that require using bitcode.
+While using the framework is generally recommended, if developing for iOS 7.0 devices use the static library.
+Use the framework if developing apps targeting iOS 8.0 and later.

 ###**The BlueCats iOS SDK documentation is located [here](https://github.com/bluecats/bluecats-ios-sdk/wiki).**